isomerpages/singapore-customs-old/_businesses/05-transhipping-goods/05c-Transhipment-Procedures.md

     -   Incorrectly declaring controlled goods as ship spares, where the controlled goods require prior approval from the relevant Competent Authority

 -   Transhipping goods without a permit
-    -   Failure to apply for a Transhipment permit with Message Type “Out (with or without CO)” and Declaration Type “Direct (including storage in FTZ) (DRT)” when there is inter-gateway movement between two FTZs
+    -   Failure to obtain a Transhipment permit with Message Type “Out (with or without CO)” and Declaration Type “Direct (including storage in FTZ) (DRT)” when there is inter-gateway movement between two FTZs

 -   Transfer of strategic goods without the correct permits
     -   Transhipping information security equipment, which are controlled under the SGCA, with an Outward Transshipment (“OT”) permit instead of the Strategic Goods Transhipment (“XP”) permit